Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

-# Creating an evaluation and reviewing evaluation results
+# ⭐Creating an evaluation and reviewing evaluation results

+One of the most important and subtle parts of anomaly detection happens at the intersection between predicting how a metric should behave, and comparing observed values to those expectations.

 ## 1. Before Evaluating